The History of Rowntree Park

 The Park was divided into formal and informal areas, to reflect the Rowntrees’ belief in creating facilities that were available to all.
 It has a shallow curving lake spanned by a lych-gate and dovecote, formal gardens, a playground and tennis courts.
 The original café was part of the keeper’s lodge – but now, this has become a ‘reading café’ that includes library services.

 Rowntree Park is a lasting legacy of the Rowntree family, well-loved and much-used.
 In the early years, there were 12 permanent gardeners.
-Subsequent financial restrictions have reduced this number.
-Recently, the Council’s cash limits meant that the last attendant gardener’s post was scrapped.
+Subsequent financial restrictions reduced this number and recently, the Council’s financial situation meant that the last attendant gardener’s post was scrapped.

 The future of Rowntree Park would be bleak were it not for the admirable commitment and hard work of the volunteers who make up the Friends of Rowntree Park.
-They were closely involved in raising major sums to permit a huge restoration project to take place between 1998 & 2003 (despite the acute floods in the autumn and winter of 2000.)
+They were closely involved in the council’s work bid for a grant to permit a huge restoration project which took place between 1998 & 2003 (despite the acute floods in the autumn and winter of 2000).